Sihanoukville: Education

 The basic education curriculum is divided into three cycles of three years each.
-The first cycle (grade 1–3) consists of 27–30 lessons per week lasting 40 minutes which are allocated to five main subjects.
-The second cycle (grade 4–6) consists of the same number of lessons but is slightly different.
-The third cycle (grade 7–9) consists of 32-35 lessons which are allocated to seven major subjects.
+The first cycle (grades 1–3) consists of 27–30 lessons per week lasting 40 minutes, which are allocated to five main subjects.
+The second cycle (grades 4–6) consists of the same number of lessons but is slightly different.
+The third cycle (grades 7–9) consists of 32–35 lessons, which are allocated to seven major subjects.